testflows/TestFlows-WebSite/source/handbook/index.md

 ## coverage

-A requirements coverage report can be generated from a test log using `tfs report coverage` command.
+Requirements coverage report can be generated from a test log using `tfs report coverage` command.
 The report is created in [Markdown] and can be converted to [HTML] using `tfs document convert` command.
 For example,

 ```bash